joinpursuit/Pursuit-Core-Web/full-stack-express/express-rest-show-create/README.md

 ## Middleware in more depth

-Middleware is code that 'runs in the middle' of a request and response.
+Middleware is code that "runs in the middle" of a request and response.
 We have a third parameter called `next`.
 Next is a function that will allow the app to know when it is time to move to the next callback.

 It can be set up to run for every route: